97th Grey Cup: Scoring summary

-In the third quarter, Montreal would force Saskatchewan to punt on their first possession of the second half, and then proceeded to drive down the field, with a key point being a play scrimmaging from the Saskatchewan 51-yard line where Calvillo received pass protection in the pocket and completed a pass to Jamel Richardson at the Saskatchewan 31-yard line.
+In the third quarter, Montreal forced Saskatchewan to punt on their first possession of the second half, and then proceeded to drive down the field.
+A key point was a play scrimmaging from the Saskatchewan 51-yard line where Calvillo received pass protection in the pocket and completed a pass to Jamel Richardson at the Saskatchewan 31-yard line.
 The Montreal Alouettes capped that 9-play drive with a touchdown when Calvillo completed an 8-yard pass to wide receiver Jamel Richardson midway through the quarter to cut the lead to 17–10.
-However, nearly seven minutes later, Congi would kick his fourth field goal of the game to put Saskatchewan ahead 20–10.
+Nearly seven minutes later, Congi kicked his fourth field goal of the game to put Saskatchewan ahead 20–10.
 However, on the ensuing Saskatchewan kickoff, Montreal returner Brian Bratton evaded five would-be tacklers before getting pushed out of bounds by a sixth player of Saskatchewan's kick cover team at the Saskatchewan 50-yard line, giving Montreal a spark on special teams.

 After a Damon Duval single 1:42 into the fourth quarter reduced the Saskatchewan lead to 20–11, Saskatchewan added to their lead in a drive that required less than three minutes of game time, completed when Durant rushed 16 yards for a touchdown.
 A successful single-point convert after the touchdown extended the Saskatchewan lead to 27–11.
 With the final 10:52 left in the fourth quarter, it looked like the Roughriders would secure their fourth championship as they were effectively running the ball at will against the Montreal defence.
-However, the Alouettes led by Anthony Calvillo would battle back to erase Saskatchewan's 16-point lead.
+However, the Alouettes led by Anthony Calvillo battled back to erase Saskatchewan's 16-point lead.

-With less than eight minutes to play in the fourth quarter, and Montreal trailing 27–11, Anthony Calvillo threw from the Montreal-43-yard-line on a 2nd-and-10 attempt, and Brian Bratton caught the pass at the Saskatchewan 3-yard line.
+With less than eight minutes to play in the fourth quarter, and Montreal trailing 27–11, Anthony Calvillo threw from the Montreal 43-yard line on a 2nd-and-10 attempt, and Brian Bratton caught the pass at the Saskatchewan 3-yard line.
 On the ensuing 1st-and-goal play, Avon Cobourne ran the ball into the endzone for a touchdown.
 Montreal attempted a two-point-convert, during which Calvillo stepped up in the pocket and successfully completed a pass to fullback Kerry Carter (with Saskatchewan linebacker Sean Lucas in close coverage of the Montreal fullback) to reduce the Saskatchewan lead to 27–19.